Overview

 Testing Webhooks

-You can test your webhook endpoint from the dashboard:
+You can test your webhook endpoint from the dashboard:- Navigate to Webhooks in the dashboard

 - Find your webhook in the list